stellaris-mods/autonomous-assembler/README.md

 It never made much sense to me that you could build robots, but not autonomous construction ships\.
 With this mod, you can\.

+Compatible with all addons I can think of, and also explicitly cross\-compatible with Autobuild, by had\.

 Autonomous Assemblers is a new ship type that unlocks after a tier 1 Engineering technology\.
 When the game starts, a random player will be asked if he wants all players to start with the technology automatically\.
 The player gets 3 questions, all disabled by default:

 1. "Free Autonomous Assembler technology", automatically grants everyone (including AIs) the technology required to build the ship at game start